JorgeV92/shardlet/README.md

 Shardlet is a compact Go project that models the core pieces of a sharded key/value store: concurrent shards, shard-group ownership, TCP clients, Raft-style replicated shard groups, TTL expiration, range scans, snapshots, and live rebalancing.

-It is inspired by MIT 6.5840's sharded key/value service lab, but the repo is shaped as a portfolio project: small API surface, readable packages, tests, benchmarks, race-detector coverage, and clear boundaries around what is implemented.

 ## Highlights